Federal audit finds much work remains in Puerto Rico's hurricane and earthquake recovery process - ExBulletin

 “This restriction forces them to prioritize a select number of development projects until insurance settlements are reached,” the government’s response letter said.

-It also warned that when Hurricane Fiona hit Puerto Rico in September 2022, the storm caused additional damage indistinguishable from the damage caused by Hurricane Maria in September 2017 because “many subprojects had not yet been formulated.”
+It also warned that when Hurricane Fiona hit Puerto Rico in September 2022, the storm caused additional damage indistinguishable from damage caused by Hurricane Maria in September 2017 because “several subprojects had not yet been formulated.”

 Other challenges include the ongoing financial and economic crisis, with Puerto Rico recently emerging from the largest U.S. municipal bankruptcy in history.